igormironchik/markdown-tools/README.md

 For `openSUSE Tumbleweed` I have a repository https://download.opensuse.org/repositories/home:/imironchik/my/ where you can get a `markdown-tools` package.

+# Wish list

+Here I will write some interesting things that can be done, but because of my laziness or some other reasons I didn't do it yet.
+I'd like to receive a feedback for the below cherries and if I'll get enough requests I will do it.
+Feel free to open issues here or even email me directly.

+* [ ] Implement collapsing blocks in editor, like in code editors.
+This is very easy thing for implementation, but I'm not sure it will be very demanded.

 # Building

 To build these applications first of all install dependencies: